-“The strength of ACAR comes from the diversity of clinical and research expertise locally and internationally - working together to tackle autism and improve care for patients and the autism community all over the world.”- Dr. Guy Rouleau, Director of The Neuro and ACAR.
+“The strength of ACAR comes from the diversity of clinical and research expertise locally and internationally - working together to advance our understanding of autism and improve care for our patients and the autism community all over the world.”- Dr. Guy Rouleau, Director of The Neuro and ACAR.

 ACAR subscribes to Open Science and makes use of two of The Neuro’s innovative Open Science platforms: the C-BIG Repository and the Early Drug Discovery Unit.
 This not only aligns with the values of the autism research community of sharing and collaboration, it ensures that research data are freely available to other researchers and clinicians worldwide with the goal of accelerating discoveries in the field.

 Autism centre brings together researchers, clinicians, trainees, patients and the community

 ACAR launched in 2017 following a transformational $16 million gift from the Azrieli Foundation and set about organizing the centre along key priorities.

 The Centre is hiring top-level scientists with an interest and expertise in autism and other neurodevelopmental conditions.
 It is also brings together experts in related fields who bring their specialized knowledge and range of perspectives from genetics, to brain-imaging, and psychiatry.
 ACAR is engaging with patients and families, the autism community and partners to develop specialized programs.
 The Centre is also implementing innovative training programs to prepare the next generation of autism researchers and professionals.

 Advanced autism research and care initiatives